Skip to Main Content

 Peruvian Regulatory Expertise

-Production managers fluent in MinCultura authorization, Machu Picchu filming restrictions, DGAC drone permits, and Peruvian visa and labour regulations for foreign productions.
+Our production managers are fluent in MinCultura sign-off, Machu Picchu filming rules, DGAC drone permits, and the Peruvian visa and labour rules that foreign shoots face.

 02.